Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 ## Check Mods Location

-Mods must be dlls starting with `MH_` and must be placed in the same folder as this mod loader, by default the Mods folder under game root.  `MH` must be uppercase.
+Mods must be dlls starting with `MH_` and must be placed in the same folder as this mod loader, by default the Mods folder under game root.  `MH_` must be uppercase.

-For example, the Skip Animations mod comes in form of `MH_SkipAnimations.dll`, which should be placed in Mods as `Mods\MH_SkipAnimations.dll`.
+For example, my Click Reduction mod comes in form of `MH_ClickReduction.dll`, which should be placed in Mods as `Mods\MH_ClickReduction.dll`.

 Some mods may require additional resources, please refer to each mod's instructions.